Importing SPC & LVT Flooring to the USA — The Complete 2026 Guide

-Importing SPC and LVT flooring from China to the USA involves five compliance layers that do not exist for domestic sourcing: HTS code 3918.10.10 classification, Section 301 List 3 tariff at 25%, potential AD/CVD (antidumping and countervailing duty) scope ruling exposure, FloorScore SCS-FS-05154 and CARB 2 certification requirements, and California Proposition 65 compliance.
-Furthermore, the choice of entry port — Long Beach, Savannah, or Houston — has a significant impact on total landed cost for different destination states.
-This guide covers all five layers with the specific data Ecoflors uses when preparing shipments for US distributor programme members.
+Importing SPC and LVT flooring from China to the USA involves five compliance layers that do not exist for domestic sourcing: HTS code 3918.10.10 classification, a tariff stack of roughly 40% (5.3% MFN + 25% Section 301 List 3 + 10% Section 122 baseline), AD/CVD scope awareness (no order currently applies to PVC vinyl), FloorScore SCS-FS-05154 and CARB2 / TSCA Title VI documentation, and California Proposition 65 compliance.
+The entry port — Long Beach, Savannah, or Houston — also has a major impact on total landed cost by destination state.
+This guide covers all five layers with the specific data Ecoflors uses when preparing US shipments.
+Always confirm current rates with your licensed customs broker before booking.

 HTS Code Classification — Getting It Right Before CBP Does